 The Department of Defense (DoD) has partnered with Texas A&M University to establish the Defense Cyber-Leader Development Program (DCLDP), which is a program that prepares select students for military or civilian careers with Department of Defense organizations.
 The DCLDP is a two-year program that complements a student’s existing degree path by providing opportunities for hands-on experience, industry certifications, summer internships, leadership development, and individual mentoring.
 DCLDP generally accepts new members from among rising Juniors, but Sophomores and Seniors are eligible for the program as well.*

 The DCLDP supports DoD efforts fill a broad range of work roles, with emphasis on: Data Scientists; Capability Developers; Network Operators; Operations Research Analysts; Reverse Engineers; Malware and Exploitation Analysts; Big Data Analysts; Vulnerability Researchers; and Information Operations Integrators.

 * Rising Juniors and exceptionally well-qualified rising sophomores will be considered for DCLDP membership.
-Rising sophomores who do not yet have cyber experience and aren’t yet ready to apply for DCLDP will be able to participate in the Pathways program with opportunities to build skills, provide information about cybersecurity-related careers and provide exposure to the program.
+Rising sophomores who do not yet have cyber experience and aren’t yet ready to apply for DCLDP will be able to participate in the Pathways program with opportunities to build skills, gain information about cybersecurity-related careers and provide exposure to the program.

 Applicants must meet all of the eligibility requirements listed below at the time of application submission during Fall 2022:

 - Capable of being granted a Top Secret level security clearance

 - Enrolled student at Texas A&M University entering their Junior year *

 - Enrolled in, or planning to enroll in, any of the three tracks of the Cybersecurity Minor